-- a) Additional Taxable Premiums Enter additional taxable premiums.
+- Additional Taxable Premiums Enter additional taxable premiums.
 Some examples of additional taxable premiums are: finance and service charges, and managing general agent fees. - b) Excluded Premiums Enter excluded premiums which were included in direct written premiums.
-This includes any premium that is federally preempted from state taxation.
+This includes any premium that is federally preempted from state taxation and any shared savings incentive amounts under sections 627.6387 and 627.6648, F.S., returned to policy holders as a return of premium or a reduction of premium that is a direct written premium.
 Some examples of excluded premiums that are included in direct premiums written are: federally preempted federal employee health benefit plan premiums; federally preempted Medicare part D premiums; and federally preempted Medicare Choice Plus premiums. - c) Total Taxable Premiums Enter the total taxable premiums, after adding Line (a) additional taxable premiums and subtracting Line (b) excluded premiums, for accident and health policies issued to holders in the State of Florida.
 Multiply the total taxable premiums by the tax rate of 1.75 percent (.0175).
-Enter this figure in the "Tax Due" column. - \ Be sure to include a copy of the Florida Business Page from the Florida Annual Statement, (Direct Business in this State) and a reconciliation of Florida premiums on the Annual Statement to total taxable premiums.
+Enter this figure in the "Tax Due" column. - Be sure to include a copy of the Florida Business Page from the Florida Annual Statement, (Direct Business in this State) and a reconciliation of Florida premiums on the Annual Statement to total taxable premiums.